alexhkurz/programming-languages/michellesyoon-ubuntu-in-windows.md

             michelle@DESKTOP-CMCCIPC:/mnt/c$ cd Users

-   9. Type `ls` (This is displaying your folders in your Window System)
+   9. Type `ls`

             'All Users'   Default  'Default User'   Michelle    Public   desktop.ini

-   10. From here, navigate to your Programming Languages folder
+   10. From here, navigate to your Programming Languages folder.

 6. In your Programming Languages folder,
-   1. Type `sudo apt install haskell-platform` and after type in your password
+   1. Type `sudo apt install haskell-platform` and after type in your password.
-   2. Type `sudo apt install haskell-stack` and after type in your password
+   2. Type `sudo apt install haskell-stack` and after type in your password.
    Note: Ubuntu package for Ubuntu 16.10 and up, the Stack version might lag so type `stack upgrade` after you finish install it.

-7. To download BNFC
-In your Programming Languages folder,
+7. To download BNFC in your Programming Languages folder,
-     1. Type `stack install BNFC` or `cabal install BNFC`
+     1. Type `stack install BNFC` or `cabal install BNFC`.
-     2. Type `sudo apt install make`
+     2. Type `sudo apt install make`.

 Cited Resources: <br>